Part Two: Disciplinary Issues, Managing Leave and Sickness Absence

 Christmas Bank Holidays and Annual Leave Requests

-Your company annual leave policy will provide guidance on the procedure staff should follow to book time off work.
-If you need to restrict leave over the Christmas and New Year period, or if your business is closing down for the holidays (essentially forcing employees to use some of their holiday allowance), it should be clearly stated in the policy and contracts of employment.
+Your company’s annual leave policy will provide guidance on the procedure staff should follow to book time off work.
+If you need to restrict leave over the Christmas and New Year period, or if your business is closing for the holidays (essentially forcing employees to use some of their holiday allowance), it should be clearly stated in the policy and contracts of employment.

 If your business will be open over the festive period, you will need to plan ahead to organise cover.
-You may find it useful initially to draw up a rota detailing the days your business will be open and request volunteers to work.
+You may find it useful to draw up a rota detailing the days your business will be open and request volunteers to work.
 Otherwise, if you need to select staff, you must ensure that the selection methods are fair.
 It may not always be possible to grant everyone’s holiday requests, but the key is to try and find some middle ground whilst treating all staff fairly and consistently.
 Keep records that can be consulted when deciding future rotas so that you can justify your decisions.

 It is important to remember that:

-- Unless employment contracts state otherwise, your employees do not have the right to have either day away from work or taken as paid time off
+- Unless employment contracts state otherwise, your employees do not have the right to have either day away from work or taken as paid time off.

 - There is no legal right to paid leave for public holidays.
-Any right to paid time off for these holidays depends on the terms of an employee’s contract
+Any right to paid time off for these holidays depends on the terms of an employee’s contract.

 - Public holidays can be counted towards an employee’s statutory 28 days of paid holiday.

 Dealing with sickness absence at any time of year can be difficult for employers and whilst you may decide to exercise some leniency around Christmas time, bear in mind that productivity and morale can suffer if there are high levels of employee absenteeism.
 At the same time, you must ensure that your employees are “fit to work”.
-For example, a hangover is generally not an adequate reason for sickness absence, however, think about how this could affect your business if the employee has to operate machinery or is constantly running to the bathroom to be sick.
+For example, a hangover is generally not an adequate reason for sickness absence, however, think about how this could affect your business if the employee is required to operate machinery or is constantly running to the bathroom to be sick.